majovanilla/personal-projects/README.md

 ### [Youtube Page Repo](https://github.com/majovanilla/youtube-page)
 [Live Version](https://majovanilla.github.io/youtube-page/)

-The goal of this project was to get to know HTML structure of the Youtube page and organize the elements of the webpage to ge the visual look that we wanted.
+The goal of this project was to get to know the HTML structure of a Youtube page and organize the elements of the webpage to ge the visual look that we wanted.
 It was made using HTML and CSS.
-The most interesting part of this project was to embed the video.
+The most interesting part of this project was embedding the video.

 ### [HTML Forms Repo](https://github.com/majovanilla/html-forms)
 [Live Version](https://majovanilla.github.io/html-forms/)

-In this project we played with forms and inputs in order to get to know that essential part of HTML and then styled it with the CSS.
+In this project we played with forms and inputs in order to get to know that essential part of HTML and then styled it with CSS.
 We cloned an existing login website: https://mint.intuit.com/login.event

 ### [New York Times Clone Repo](https://github.com/majovanilla/new-york-times-clone)